-Learn how to make delicious keto whipped cream in just 2 minutes!
-This sugar free whipped cream recipe requires only 3 ingredients.
-You won’t believe how much better it tastes than the ready-made stuff!
+Learn how to make delicious and healthy sugar free whipped cream in just 2 minutes!
+This homemade whipping cream recipe requires only 3 ingredients.
+You won't believe how much better it tastes than the ready-made stuff!

 Table of contents

 Back in the day I sometimes bought the ready-made whipping cream cans, but once I started a low carb keto diet and began reading labels I stopped.